RaulTsc/simple-chat/README.md

 * Clone repo; cd into it & run `npm install`

-* Make production build: `npm run build`
+* Build app for production: `npm run build`
 * Boot up two docker containers(the app and a mongo instance): `docker-compose up`.
-Run `npm run build` to build the app prior to this.
+Might need to run `npm run build` to build the app prior to this.
 * Run test coverage: `npm test -- --coverage`
 * Run tests(by default runs only if there are changes so we have that sweet automatic reload; if you get a warning stating that there were no changes press `a` to run anyway): `npm test`
 * Run flow: `npm run flow`